Probation Violations Criminal Lawyer

 Probation Violation Criminal Lawyer in San Diego

 Probation is a great alternative to confinement, however, most probationary periods last anywhere from one year to five years.
 For many people on probation, the challenge with probation is having to comply with certain conditions over this very long period of time.
 At Monder Law Group, we have vast experience handling probation violations and understand that over time and under certain circumstances it becomes easy to forget, ignore, or want to avoid a term of your probation.
 The thing you must remember is that probation violations are complex offenses because even the most minor violations can still carry serious consequences.
 You need a local criminal defense attorney that understands the process of probation violations and has experience handling probation violation hearings.
-Do not risk your liberty for a probation violation, contact San Diego criminal defense attorney Vik Monder to discuss the specific circumstances in your case, call now at (619)405-0063.
+Do not risk your liberty for a probation violation, contact San Diego criminal defense attorneys to discuss the specific circumstances in your case.
+Give us a call at (619)405-0063.